(Photo: Slagelse bus station.) (Læs dem på dansk: sighthound.net/moviahistorier.htm)

 She looked shocked for a moment, but the next second she understood the situation, jumped up up and stood with the other children.
 I thanked her profusely and explained that my dog was really heavy, so it would be hard to stand up and hold him throughout the trip.

 The children said they had been on an excursion to some museum I did not know, when I asked about what they had been doing.

 After some driving, the driver asked the nearest children if they were going to Hashøj school?

 Yes, they were!

 So very kindly, he stopped just outside the school, especially for them, instead of driving two minutes further around a dangerous corner to a bus stop where no one can see the oncoming cars.
 There is also no pavement.
-So this saved them all the extra walk back to the school - where there was already some parents waiting for them!
+So this saved them all the extra walk back to the school - where there already were some parents waiting for them!

 I thought that was very kind and thoughtful of him.

 Afterwards, we discussed how festive the bus had been, for they were so cute all together and he said that of course he could as just as well stop right outside the school as a little irregularity for once!

 Story no. 10

 Now it is a fact that people are more friendly and willing to greet here "in the country" than, for example in Copenhagen and the surrounding area.
 (Where we lived before.)